-NOTE: Application date opens each year in late-October.
+NOTE: Application opens in late-October, yearly

 - Please review the minimum admission requirements for the MA and PhD.
 All online applications require official transcripts, CV, statement of interest and recommendation letters

 - Follow the instructions and click "Apply Now" to complete the online application form first and pay the application fee.
 There is a time limit of 30 minutes for the application.
 Ensure you have all necessary documentation at hand when you begin the application.